 7 Signs Your Website Desperately Needs a Redesign

 Not sure if your website is actually outdated, or if you are just being self-critical?
-Here are the telltale signs.
-If you recognize three or more, it is time.
+Here are seven signals to investigate.
+One broken customer path can matter more than several visual preferences, so diagnose the effect instead of using a fixed score.

 1. It does not work on phones